diestrin/diestrin.github.io/_posts/2013-06-11-casa-casita.md

 The blog by itself is a test, I'm writing this lines in a .md file ([markdown](http://daringfireball.net/projects/markdown/)) and the blog is been hosted by [GitHub pages](http://pages.github.com/) running [Jekyll](http://jekyllrb.com/).

 So thank you very much for take a look a this little post, and I hope to see you more often here.
-Leave a comment or check out the source code at [GitHub](https://github.com/diestrin/diestrin.github.io)
+Check out the source code at [GitHub](https://github.com/diestrin/diestrin.github.io)